 One of the causes of relationship problems is insecure attachment.
-This applies to the emotional connection we have with our family members, friends, partner, colleagues, and any other person with whom we have a close relationship.
-In other words, insecure attachment behaviours appear not in one connection but with most people in our lives.
+This applies to our emotional connection with our family members, friends, partners, colleagues, and any other person with whom we have a close relationship.
+In other words, insecure attachment behaviours appear not in one connection but with most people.

 There are three different types of insecure attachment styles.
 Still, most of them fear rejection and abandonment.

 These fears come from earlier experiences.
-Perhaps our parents were overly protected, and now we do not know how to live without having someone next to us at all times (anxious attachment).
-Perhaps our parents encourage our independence up to the point of neglecting to provide us with comfort and safety in times of need.
+Perhaps our parents were overly protected, and now we do not know how to live without having someone next to us at all times (anxious attachment style).
+Perhaps our parents encourage our independence up to the point of neglecting to provide comfort and safety in times of need.

-Now, our level of autonomy and self-centeredness may be impacting how we relate to others (avoidant style).
-Or maybe, we grew up in a disruptive household, where our emotional needs were responded with violence, neglect, or attention (fearful-avoidant style).
+Our level of autonomy and self-centeredness may be impacting how we relate to others (avoidant attachment style).
+Or maybe we grew up in a disruptive household, where our emotional needs were responded to with violence, neglect, or attention (fearful-avoidant style).